AkashSingirikonda/fluidCuda/README.md

 ```
 A sequence of cross sections in X-Y, Y-Z, and Z-X planes will be generated in the ```visualizer/plots``` folder.

-To viualize from binaries using our renderer, place the density, velocity magnitude, and color files in the build/offline_data folder, and set the ```offlineFileLoadedFF``` value at the top of ```fluidcube.cpp``` to true.
+To visualize from binaries using our renderer, place the density, velocity magnitude, and color files in the build/offline_data folder, and set the ```offlineFileLoadedFF``` value at the top of ```fluidcube.cpp``` to true.
 This will generate a visualization similar to the one above.

 The only methodological difference between this and amk09/fluid is that instead of using a Gauss-Seidel solver, we use a Jacobi Kernel.
 This is because the Gauss-Seidel solver typically writes from data it reads to, which a Jacobi kernel does not.
 The Jacobi kernel however converges slower and is run for 10 solver step rather than the 4 that's used in our CPU implementation.